Computer Science (updated 8.20.2018):

 Side One: Topic Proposal

 The Course Title is Directed Study, Special Problems etc. The faculty member that you are taking the course with will give you their section number.
 The narrative of the project MUST be filled in.
 The instructor will give you the permission number when they accept the project.
 Both the instructor and your Major Professor or Advisor will need to sign the form at the bottom.
 Dr. Ludi and Dr. Akl will be approving all R53 forms for the Undergraduate and the Graduate programs.

 Side Two: R53

 The title is not the course title.
 It is the title of the project you are doing.
 This is what will appear on your transcript describing what was studied under the Directed Study, Special Problems etc. You have 30 days to change or edit the title but you cannot change the project.
 If the entire project changes, please do a complete new form.
 When deciding what the title should be, please keep it at 30 characters or less.
 Going over the character count will require staff edits and may inadvertently change the meaning of the project’s title.

 If you are going to do a directed study with a professor other than your major professor, then you will need to get your major professors signature of approval as well.
 Communication is key!!
-If you have any questions or problems in filling out this form, please contact the CSE Graduate Administrative Assistant at Melanie.Dewey@unt.edu or stop in the CSE office and speak to Melanie.
+If you have any questions or problems in filling out this form, please contact the CSE Graduate Administrative Assistant at email@example.com or stop by the CSE offices.

 Maintaining Graduate Standing